alitaheri/react-mixout/README.md

 // This will result in a HOC that implements shouldComponentUpdate that checks context
 // and props and also gets theme from context and passes it down as themeFromContext.
-// All done within a sigle component, no HOC chain overhead :D export default mixout(pure, forwardContext('theme', { alias: 'themeFromContext' }))(MyComponent);
+// All done within a single component, no HOC chain overhead :D export default mixout(pure, forwardContext('theme', { alias: 'themeFromContext' }))(MyComponent);
 ```

-### Common features
+### Common Features

 If you have features in your application and need to put them in all of your components
 without having to import and call mixout for every one of them like: